Victa/PureLabel/README.md

 # PureLabel

-PureLabel is an iOS app built with SwiftUI that helps users capture and process label information from photos.
+PureLabel is an iOS app that lets users take a photo or upload an image of a record label, extract only the label, and export it with a transparent background for repurposing in design, video, and other creative workflows.

 ## Project Structure